-‘People want change but fear the guns’: Fighting for democracy in eSwatini
+‘People want change but fear the guns’: Fighting for democracy in Eswatini

 Dlamini worries about the future for activists.
 “You end up being exiled in foreign lands, or you end up being arrested,” he said.

 When he was younger, he had no political ambitions.
-But when he arrived in Mbabane for university and realised the harsh circumstances facing ordinary Swazis, “the conditions forced us to stand up for our rights,” he said.
+But when he arrived in Mbabane for university and realised the harsh circumstances facing common Swazis, “the conditions forced us to stand up for our rights,” he said.

 Since then, the fight for democracy has been his life.
 Despite the sacrifices, trauma and years lost to prison as well as a pending court case still keeping him in limbo, he is determined to continue.